 The village might be older than the structures that you find here.
 The temple complex and the structures around it date back to the 16th century.
 The architectural style can be easily identified as the Vijayanagara Style.
 A visit here is like a preview to the gorgeous ghost city of Hampi.
 Time to discover it all with a glimpse of the key things to see in Lepakshi.

 As you enter the village, you encounter the 4.5 m high statue of Nandi.
 It is around 8.2 m long.
 Carved out of a single rock granite, this faces the Lepakshi temple and is believed to the 2nd largest monolithic Nandi in India.
 The place is fairly well maintained and one can walk through the gardens to the Nandi for a closer look.
 A warning though, you might feel like a dwarf as you pose against it 😉

 Veerabhadra Temple of Lepakshi

-As you go along with me on a tour of this temple, you will come across the open air Kalyana Mandapa.
+As you go along with me on a tour of this temple, you will come across the open-air Kalyana Mandapa.
 A wall opposite to that bears the mark of the bleeding eyes of Virupanna.
 Legend also, has it that the word Lepakshi might have originated owing to this incident.
-When split as “Lepa Akshi” – they mean bleeding eyes.
+When splitting it as “Lepa Akshi” – they mean bleeding eyes.

-Whatever the history, the temple has plenty of interesting sights to behold.
+This is just one of the several Lepakshi temple mysteries.
+There are more of these stories that surround the other interesting sights of Lepakshi temple.
 Though largely dedicated to the fierce avatar of Lord Shiva – Veerabhadra, the temple also, has shrines for Lord Ganesha.
 It has a large Naga idol and some stunning artistry in the form of paintings and carvings.
 Check them all out,